neurodata/ood-workshop/index.md

 | **Date** | Tuesday, December 14, 2021 |
 | **Location** | The workshop will be held *virtually*. |

+**We decided not to include any paper sessions for this workshop due to the virtual nature of this workshop.**

 [Submit your questions for our panel session here.](./question)

 # Background